snadim02/snadim02.github.io/_posts/2026-06-08-sugar-spice.md

 ![Flours Brown Bags](../assets/img/flours-brown-bags.jpg){: .mx-auto.d-block :}

-:x: **Whole-wheat blends need multiple raw ingredients.** Blending custom proportions of freshly-milled raw wheat berry varieties and groats (yum! :yum:) requires storage of multiple (identical-looking) flours next to their unprocessed counterparts. :bread: :baguette_bread: :face_with_spiral_eyes:
+:x: **Whole-wheat blends need multiple raw ingredients.** Blending custom proportions of freshly-milled raw wheat berry varieties and groats (yum! :yum:) requires storage of multiple (identical-looking) flours and their unprocessed counterparts. :bread: :baguette_bread: :face_with_spiral_eyes:

-:x: **Countertop stand mixer is far from baking ingredients.** More frequent (and intricate) baking projects (that the kids love to help with) finally justified the purchase of a [KitchenAid stand mixer](https://www.kitchenaid.com/countertop-appliances/stand-mixers/bowl-lift-stand-mixers/p.kitchenaid-5-5-quart-bowl-lift-stand-mixer.KSM55SXXXAG.html). :clap: :cake: It's heavy enough to live permanently on the counter, and the optimal setup should accommodate countertop flour storage nearby, too.
+:x: **Countertop stand mixer is far from baking ingredients.** More frequent (and intricate) baking projects (with the kids sous-chefing! :cook:) finally justified the purchase of a [KitchenAid stand mixer](https://www.kitchenaid.com/countertop-appliances/stand-mixers/bowl-lift-stand-mixers/p.kitchenaid-5-5-quart-bowl-lift-stand-mixer.KSM55SXXXAG.html). :clap: :cake: It's heavy enough to live permanently on the counter, and the optimal setup should accommodate nearby, countertop flour storage, too.

 ### The Flour Fix!

-After reading about professional baking kitchens, I decided to buy [ProKeeper+ containers](https://a.co/d/034c0FHA), which are optimized for [flours](https://a.co/d/0dYsjQWr) and various [types of sugar](https://a.co/d/0dYsjQWr).
+After reading about professional baking kitchens, I decided to buy [ProKeeper+ containers](https://a.co/d/034c0FHA), which *may be* the overkill option (but we're committed to this optimization thing)!

 ![Flour counter storage](../assets/img/spices-cover.jpg){: .mx-auto.d-block :}
 *The [flour containers](https://shop.kingarthurbaking.com/items/prokeeper-flour-storage-container) fit standard-sized bags and [include magnetic levelers](https://shop.kingarthurbaking.com/items/small-flour-keeper).
 The [brown sugar container](https://shop.kingarthurbaking.com/items/prokeeper-brown-sugar-storage-container) includes a terracotta disc to prevent clumping, and the [powdered sugar container](https://shop.kingarthurbaking.com/items/prokeeper-powdered-sugar-storage-container) comes with a dusting spoon.*

 ![Flour counter storage](../assets/img/mixer-location.jpg){: .mx-auto.d-block :}
+*I added an [expandable cabinet shelf](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) to cleanly stack more flours right on the counter along with mixer attachments.*

 In the pantry, we finally [ditched](https://www.facebook.com/BuyNothingProject/) the opaque bins, and began storing other specialty flours and sugars in ProKeeper+ containers on the shelf.
 The unmilled grains are stored in [16-cup Rubbermaid Brilliance containers](https://a.co/d/0ex6oQvh) directly behind their milled counterparts.

 ![Flour counter storage](../assets/img/flour-pantry1.jpg){: .mx-auto.d-block :}

-In the corner, I added a [15" lazy susan](https://www.target.com/p/15-34-lazy-susan-turn-table-brightroom-8482/-/A-83445782) for less frequently used baking ingredients.
+In the corner, I added a [15" lazy susan](https://www.target.com/p/15-34-lazy-susan-turn-table-brightroom-8482/-/A-83445782) for infrequently used baking ingredients.

 ![Flour counter storage](../assets/img/flour-pantry2.jpg){: .mx-auto.d-block :}